A set of mysterious marks by Degas sparks a quest through the pages of his personal sketchbook

 Detail of page 35 of the sketchbook

 Among Degas and his friends, Edouard said, sketching was seen as a form of social jousting.
 Contrary to the idea of an artist studiously scribbling away in solitary, Degas in the 1870s was very cantankerous and—worse—was rubbing shoulders with a very controversial group of painters: the Impressionists.
-This particular sketchbook carries with it the acknowledgment that it “had been executed at [his friend Ludovic Halevy’s] in the course of intimate evenings, as an accompaniment to conversation.”
+This particular sketchbook carries with it the acknowledgement that it “had been executed at [his friend Ludovic Halevy’s] in the course of intimate evenings, as an accompaniment to conversation.”

 Page 21 of the sketchbook